Angela McCluskey

-Angela McCluskey (born 28 February 1967) is a Scottish singer-songwriter based in California.
-She performs as a solo artist and as a member of the folk rock group Wild Colonials.
-McCluskey has also provided vocals for Curio and recorded the European dance hit and US Mitsubishi commercial hit "Breathe" among other songs with Télépopmusik (on albums Genetic World and Angel Milk).
-Angela also sang "Beautiful Things" for American Express and more recently her voice can be heard on the Schick Quattro commercial singing "I’m Not the Girl".
-Her songs have appeared on the soundtracks for the films Rachel Getting Married, Sherrybaby, The Beat That My Heart Skipped.
-Her music has also been featured in the TV series Grey's Anatomy.
+Angela McCluskey (28 February 1960 – 14 March 2024) was a Scottish singer-songwriter based in California, United States.
+She performed as a solo artist and as a member of the folk rock group Wild Colonials.
+McCluskey also provided vocals for Curio and recorded the European dance hit and U.S. Mitsubishi commercial hit, "Breathe", among other songs with Télépopmusik (on the albums Genetic World and Angel Milk).
+She also sang "Beautiful Things" for American Express and later her voice was heard on the Schick Quattro commercial singing "I'm Not the Girl".
+Her songs have appeared on the soundtracks for the films Rachel Getting Married (2008), Sherrybaby (2006), and The Beat That My Heart Skipped (2005).
+Her music has also been featured in the television series Grey's Anatomy.

 Biography

-Angela McCluskey was born in Glasgow, Scotland on 28 February 1967.
-She went to London and found work as a publicist, and then in the video department of EMI Records.
-In 1993, she relocated to Hollywood, California.
+Angela McCluskey was born in the Dennistoun area of Glasgow, Scotland, on 28 February 1960.
+She moved to London and found work as a film publicist, and then in the music video department of EMI Records.
+In 1993, she relocated to the United States, to Hollywood, California.

-She is married to composer Paul Cantelon, whom she met in about 1992 in London where he was playing piano in a restaurant.
+McCluskey was married to composer Paul Cantelon, whom she met in about 1992 in London where he was playing piano in a restaurant.

-In Los Angeles in 1993, McCluskey and her friend Shark formed a band called Wild Colonials.
+In Los Angeles in 1993, McCluskey, Cantelon and their friend Shark formed the Wild Colonials.
 Two albums, Fruit of Life (1994) and This Can't Be Life (1996), were followed by performances at 1997's Lilith Fair road show.
-During this period, Angela McCluskey worked with Dr. John, Cyndi Lauper, Deep Forest, Joe Henry, The The, Triptych, and Télépopmusik.
+During this period, McCluskey worked with Dr. John, Cyndi Lauper, Deep Forest, Joe Henry, The The.

+In 1996, McCluskey collaborated with Triptych for the album Curio, an album of cover songs recorded on a Warner Brothers sound stage in Hollywood,California.

-In 2003, McCluskey and Télépopmusik collaborated on a song titled "Breathe."
+In 2001, McCluskey and Télépopmusik collaborated on a song titled "Breathe."
 The song was a transatlantic hit, entering the US Billboard Hot 100 and peaking in the Top 50 on the UK Singles chart.
-McCluskey collaborated with the group on several of the songs on their debut album, "Genetic World," and also lent her vocals to several songs on the group's 2005 follow-up, "Angel Milk."
+McCluskey collaborated with the group on several of the songs on their debut album, Genetic World and also lent her vocals to several songs on the group's 2005 follow-up, Angel Milk.

-In 2004, Angela McCluskey released her debut solo album The Things We Do on Manhattan Records/ Blue Note.
+In 2004, McCluskey released her debut solo album The Things We Do on Manhattan Records/ Blue Note.
 The record was written and recorded in Manhattan and Sweden.
 It was produced by Shudder to Think's Nathan Larson.